Facilities and Health Information

 If you are arriving in India from Sub-Saharan Africa or other yellow-fever areas, Indian health regulations require that you present evidence of vaccination against yellow fever.
 If you do not have such proof, you could be subjected to immediate deportation or a six-day detention in the yellow-fever quarantine center.
 If you transit through any part of sub-Saharan Africa, even for one day, you are advised to carry proof of yellow fever immunization.

-Good information on vaccinations and other health precautions is available from the Centers for Disease Control and Prevention (CDC) or by calling the hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747).
-Some vaccines such as Typhoid, Influenza, and Hepatitis A are recommended for all travelers and other vaccines such as Hepatitis B, Japanese Encephalitis, and Rabies are recommended for high-risk travelers.
+Good information on vaccinations and other health precautions are available from the Centers for Disease Control and Prevention (CDC) or by calling the hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747).
+Some vaccines such as Typhoid, Influenza, and Hepatitis A are recommended for all travelers, and other vaccines such as Hepatitis B, Japanese Encephalitis, and Rabies are recommended for high-risk travelers.

 A high risk of rabies transmission exists in most of India with dogs and bats posing the most common threat.
 Vaccination is recommended for all prolonged stays with a priority for young children and travelers in rural areas.
 It is also recommended for shorter stays that involve occupational exposure; locations more than 24 hours' travel from a reliable source of human rabies immune globulin and rabies vaccine for post-exposure treatment; adventure travelers, hikers, cave explorers, and backpackers.
 Monkeys also can transmit rabies and herpes B, among other diseases, to human victims.
 Avoid feeding monkeys.
 If bitten, you should immediately soak and scrub the bite for at least 15 minutes and seek urgent medical attention.